Danceability, A New Definition of Bridge Index: Danceability index for virtual links

-Following the same procedure outlined in Section \ref{sec:DanceabilityIndex} for classical knots, these three types of dance configurations induce three virtual knot invariants.
+Following the same procedure outlined in \autoref{sec:DanceabilityIndex} for classical links, these three types of dance configurations induce three virtual link invariants.

-\begin{defn} For an oriented diagram $D$, the \textbf{unrestricted number} is the minimum number $n$ so that there exists an unrestricted $n$-dance configuration of $D$.
-This is denoted $da^{(u)}(D)$.
+\begin{defn} For an oriented virtual link diagram $D$, the \textbf{unrestricted number}, denoted $da^{(u)}(D)$, is the minimum number $n$ so that there exists an unrestricted $n$-dance configuration of $D$.
 The \textbf{coincident number} and \textbf{smoothing number} are defined analogously, and denoted $da^{(c)}(D)$ and $da^{(s)}(D)$ respectively. \end{defn}

-\begin{defn} The \textbf{unrestricted danceability index}, denoted $da^{(u)}(K)$, is the minimum unrestricted number over all diagrams representing $K$, with any choice of orientation.
-Analogously defined are the \textbf{coincident danceability index}, denoted $da^{(c)}(K)$ and the \textbf{smoothing danceability index}, denoted $da^{(s)}(K)$. \end{defn}
+\begin{defn} For a virtual link $K$, the \textbf{unrestricted danceability index}, denoted $da^{(u)}(K)$, is the minimum unrestricted number over all diagrams representing $K$, with any choice of orientation.
+The \textbf{coincident danceability index} and \textbf{smoothing danceability index} are defined analogously, and denoted $da^{(c)}(K)$ and $da^{(s)}(K)$ respectively. \end{defn}

-In Figure \ref{fig:4.53_knot}, we show an example virtual knot diagram with the three different danceabilty configurations.
-The example diagram is the virtual 4.53 knot, denoted $D$.
-The first diagram in Figure \ref{fig:4.53_knot}(A.) shows an unrestricted dance configuration for $D$ with two dancers.
-The second diagram in Figure \ref{fig:4.53_knot}(B.) shows a coincident dance configuration for $D$ with three dancers.
-The last diagram in Figure \ref{fig:4.53_knot}(C.) shows a smoothing dance configuration for $D$ with three dancers.
+In \autoref{fig:4.53_knot}, we give an example of a virtual knot diagram with the three different danceability configurations.
+The diagram represents the virtual 4.53 knot, and we denote it by $D$. \autoref{fig:4.53_knot} (A.) shows an unrestricted dance configuration for $D$ with two dancers, \autoref{fig:4.53_knot} (B.) shows a coincident dance configuration for $D$ with three dancers, and \autoref{fig:4.53_knot} (C.) shows a smoothing dance configuration for $D$ with three dancers.
 By simple trial and error, one can check that these are the minimal number of dancers required to dance this diagram, so $da^{(u)}(D) = 2$, $da^{(c)}(D) = 3$, and $da^{(s)}(D) = 3$.
-This example illustrates different danceability numbers for the unrestricted definition versus the coincident and smoothing definitions.
-We can see that depending on which definition of danceability is used, the minimum number of dancers required to traverse that virtual diagram may differ.
+We can see that depending on which definition of danceability is used, the minimum number of dancers required to traverse a given virtual diagram may differ.

-Notice that in an unrestricted dance configuration, dancers can meet at a virtual crossing simultaneously and do a duet, pass through at different times, or even a single dancer can pass through a virtual crossing as both strands at separate times.
-Thus, by definition, every coincident $n$-dance configuration is also an unrestricted $n$-dance configuration. \begin{cor} For all classical and virtual knots $K$, $da^{(u)}(K)\leq da^{(c)}(K)$. \end{cor}
+Notice that in an unrestricted dance configuration, dancers can meet at a virtual crossing simultaneously and do a duet or pass through at different times, or even a single dancer can pass through a virtual crossing as both strands at separate times.
+Thus, by definition, every coincident $n$-dance configuration is also an unrestricted $n$-dance configuration. \begin{cor} For all classical and virtual links $K$, $da^{(u)}(K)\leq da^{(c)}(K)$. \end{cor}

 We can also see there is a relationship between the coincident danceability index and the smoothing danceability index.
 There is a 1-1 correspondence between the coincident $n$-dance configurations and the smoothing $n$-dance configurations of any diagram.
 The idea is that at virtual crossings, dancers can ``trade roles" mid-dance and complete the configuration (following the different virtual crossing rule) by dancing someone else's path.
 The result of this is that the coincident danceability index is equal to the smoothing danceability index.